 In no particular order, here are the results.

-Our burger inspector used this Eat Streat restaurant as their date night destination, so it was happy days that both burgers they sampled here were loved.
+Eat Streat restaurant as their date night destination, so it was happy days that both burgers they sampled here were loved.
 Surely that means another date night is on the cards, right?

 The Sobar Beef was tasty with its traditional toppings plus gherkins and onion relish.
 The beef pattie was perfectly cooked and juicy.
 Classically great.